 - cleared entries with MCD method of payments

 You should keep details of each entry input to the system for use in checking statements.

 All FAS accounting queries and enquiries regarding non-receipt of FAS statements should be made in writing to the centralised site at Salford.

-> 8.3 Can I receive this information in other forms
+8.2 Can you receive this information in other forms

-> Yes.
+Yes.
 Your FAS account is also available for interrogation and for print outputs from your own CHIEF linked terminal throughout the current period, using the facilities outlined in section 7.
 You may consider this as an alternative, or in addition to, your monthly statements.

-> 8.4 Can I get duplicate copies of statements
+8.3 Can you get duplicate copies of statements

-> In exceptional circumstances you may be able to get copies of statements from the Salford Accounting Centre.
+In exceptional circumstances you may be able to get copies of statements from the Salford Accounting Centre.

 You will, however, be able to interrogate transactions processed within the current month and the previous quarter from your own CHIEF linked terminal.
 See details contained in section 7.